ebtownsend/Week1ChallengeNBS/README.md

 Week 1 Challenge for NBS QA Training (Elle Townsend)
 ---

-> Notes - User stories time estimations in story points.
-Numbers used to represent an approcimation of complexity and time needed to complete (e.g. 1 = <1 day, 2 = 1 day, 3 = 2 days, 5 = 3 days, 8 = 4 days, 10 = 1 week).
+> Notes - User stories time estimations are given in story points.
+Story point numbers have been used to represent an approximation of complexity and time needed to complete (e.g. 1 = <1 day, 2 = 1 day, 3 = 2 days, 5 = 3 days, 8 = 4 days, 10 = 1 week).

 ## What Was The Challenge?